acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

   * create a kubernetes service+deployment template as solution.yaml including
     all the solution components included in blueprint.json.
 See below for an example.
-  * For a solution that does not include the databroker, the modelconnector service will be assigned a "type: NodePort" port with nodePort value of 30855, so that data can be directly pushed to the solution
+  * For a solution that does not include the Data Broker, the Model Connector service will be assigned a "type: NodePort" port with nodePort value of 30855, so that data can be directly pushed to the solution
   * create a dockerinfo.json file using the example below